dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/ODBCInstall.md

     standalone version of Splice Machine, specify `localhost`.
     {: .noteNote}

+    #### Configuring Kerberos
+    To configure Kerberos for your ODBC connections, you must install MIT Kerberos for Windows; see our [Configuring Kerberos for Windows ODBC](tutorials_connect_odbcwin.html) topic for instructions.

     #### Configuring SSL
     To configure SSL for your ODBC connections, click the drop-down arrow in the *Use SSL:* setting and change the setting from `none` to one of the following settings:
     {: .indentLevel1}